Alexander Morris (politician): Biography

 Morris's role in parliament was limited during these years, though he spoke frequently in support of confederation and played a role in negotiating the grand coalition ministry of 1864.
 He also expanded his business interests in this period, and was named to the board of the Commercial Bank of Canada in 1867.
 During his time in parliament, he was responsible for introducing a bill ending public executions in Canada.
+He also introduced a bill to encourage the future formation of free libraries.

 Morris was re-elected by acclamation in the federal election of 1867, the first to be held following the royal proclamation of Confederation.
 He was appointed Minister of Inland Revenue on November 16, 1869, and served as a competent if not prominent member of the Macdonald ministry for the next three years.
 On the advice of his doctors, he did not seek re-election in 1872.

 He was instead appointed as the first Chief Justice of the Court of Queen's Bench of Manitoba, serving in this position from July to December 1872.
 He was also appointed as the acting Lieutenant Governor of Manitoba and the Northwest Territories in October 1872, following the departure of Adams George Archibald.
 Morris maintained Archibald's policy of conciliation among the various factions in Manitoba, and unsuccessfully attempted to establish a local police force to preserve law and order in the region.
 He was formally sworn in as the official Lieutenant Governor on December 2, and attempted to accelerate the settling of Métis land claims in the province.

 Manitoba's government was still in a developing state when Morris became Lieutenant Governor, and he continued Archibald's practice of serving as the province's de facto Premier.
 In 1873, he refused a request by Henry Joseph Clarke to be recognized as Premier of the province, and continued to exercise his own authority over the province's legislative process.

 After the defeat of the provincial ministry in July 1874, Morris asked Marc-Amable Girard to become the province's first Premier, thereby instituting responsible government to the province.
 Even after this, he continued to exert considerable authority from behind the scenes.